In a few easy steps, Android users can import the passwords they have saved in Chrome into Dashlane.

 At no point are your passwords exported from Chrome into an unencrypted file on your device.
 And if you cancel the import into Dashlane, your passwords are not exported from Chrome at all.
 For your security, note that as part of this process you will be asked to enter your device's pin code, as you would for any export from Chrome.

-This feature is available starting in Dashlane 6.1911, and for Chrome 66 and above.
+This feature is available for Chrome 66 and above.

 What to do

-Open the menu in the top-right, then scroll down and select Settings.
+Once in Chrome, open the menu in the top-right corner, then scroll down and select Settings.

 Inside the Settings menu, tap to open Passwords.

 First, tap the 3-dot menu in the upper right.
 Then tap on "Export passwords..."

 Chrome will remind you that, were you to go through with a normal export of your passwords, this would create an unencrypted copy of them.
 Remember that this is not the case here, as no separate file will in fact be generated.
 Finally, enter in your PIN to allow Chrome to perform the export.

 You should see Dashlane as an option for your import.
 Select Import to Dashlane.